We Provide Parents with Answers to Help Them

 My child is 3 – 5 years old: Summit Speech School works with local school districts in providing service.
 We will help guide you through this process.
 Your child should be registered in your home school district.
 The district’s Child Study Team (CST) will schedule a CST evaluation for your child.
 The results of that evaluation will determine your child’s classification and assist in the development of an Individualized Education Program (IEP).
 Each child’s needs determine his/her preschool placement.
 While limited partial financial assistance is available for private placement, most children are placed at Summit Speech School by their home district.
 Call Susan Raymond, Principal, at 908-508-0011 or firstname.lastname@example.org.

 My child is 4 – 15 years old: Summit Speech School has an Itinerant Program for mainstreamed students.
 Summit Speech School will work with your school district to determine the services that are necessary – from providing a workshop for your child’s teachers, to determining classroom equipment needs, room modifications, to direct work with your child.To learn more, please call 908-508-0011 or email Heather Freeman at email@example.com.

 How does Summit Speech School evaluate potential students for admission?

 The evaluation consists of an information intake (parents) by the audiologist, speech language pathologist, principal and the nurse.
 The child will be screened by our staff speech pathologist and then spend time in a classroom.
 After that is completed, the team will meet to review their recommendations.

 If it is felt that Summit Speech School can meet the child’s needs, the school district will be notified by the end of the day.
 Placement is then made at the discretion of the school district.
 However, even if we accept the child for admission, the school district does not have to comply with Summit Speech School’s recommendation.
-Contact Preschool Principal, Amy Ryan, for further information at 908-508-0011 or firstname.lastname@example.org.
+Contact Preschool Principal, Susan Raymond for further information at 908-508-0011 or firstname.lastname@example.org.